prusnak/smspushtx/README.md

 # SMSPushTX

-Simple PushTX server to push Bitcoin transactions via SMS (using Nexmo).
+Simple PushTX server to push Bitcoin transactions via SMS (using Nexmo/Vonage).

 You can use either base64 or hex encoded raw transactions.